 Choosing the Wrong Study Material

-There are various books and online material available for a student to prepare for the GRE and GMAT test.
+There are various books and online materials available for a student to prepare for the GRE and GMAT test.
 However, students must ensure to choose the right and authentic material for practice.

-Candidates must give adequate time for test preparation using GRE practise tests, sample papers, mock tests and the best study material.
-The practise tests for GRE can be accessed from the official website of ETS which is the conducting body of GRE.
+Candidates must give adequate time for test preparation using GRE practice tests, sample papers, mock tests and the best study material.
+The practice tests for GRE can be accessed from the official website of ETS which is the conducting body of the GRE.
 Similarly, the practice tests and study material for GMAT are suggested by GMAC.

 GMAT Official Guide Verbal Review/ Quantitative Review: Book by GMAC, The Complete GMAT Strategy Guide Set, GMAT Advanced Quant: 250+ Practice Problems & Bonus Online Resources are the books to prepare for GMAT.
 Find more information about the Best Books for GMAT Preparation here.